Curiouskid0423/Git/README.md

 <hr>

 ###### Disclaimer
-*Future 61b peeps, this file would NOT work for your integration test.
-It's modified quite a lot after the class, so do yourself a favor and do not clone it*. :)
+*Future 61b peeps, this file would NOT work for your integration tests.
+It's modified quite a lot after the class, so do yourself a favor and do not clone it* :)